Dhi13man/dhi13man/README.md

 ## Future Targets

-1. Getting large Scale **Full Stack Application Development** Experience.
-2. **Work Experience** in a competitive, high stakes environment.
-3. Learning how to create efficient **development pipelines** to improve workflow.
-4. Learning **Natural Language Processing**, my one discomfort in the field of AI.
+1. Experience leading a team of my own.
+2. Seeing even more how high scale breaks things, and how to stay on top of it.

 ---